Accuracy

 Fidelity to the text

-The transcription on this site is drawn from the Project Gutenberg e-text of the Conway Edition.
-Accuracy is still being verified — I'm working through the corpus to confirm each work against the printed source.
+The transcription on this site is drawn from the Cornell University Library scans of the Conway Edition on the Internet Archive (writingsthomasp0{1,2,3,4}painuoft) with the cleaner Project Gutenberg releases (#147, #3741, #3742, #3743, #31271) as overrides for the major works.
+Accuracy is verified work by work against the printed source.
 Corrections appear in each work's revision history (see /errata/).

 His words and mine